rvt/bbq-controller/README.md

 ![Blynk Application](images/blynkapp.png "BBQ Blynk Application")

 ### Node Red Flow
-Import the file ```support/nodered-blynk.json``` into a seperate tab thenn configure your mosquitto node and your blynk node
+Import the file ```support/nodered-blynk.json``` into a seperate tab then configure your mosquitto node and your blynk node.
+It includes a very small dashboard toview values to verify connectiviy.
+Feel free to make this a fully working dashboard!
+The dashboard can be accesses at : (http://<your IP of node red>:1880/ui/)[http://localhost:1880/ui/]

 ### Virtual pins usage